blt04/puppet-rvm/README.markdown

         rvm_system_ruby ...
     }

-Do not surround `include rvm::system` in the if block, as this is used to install RVM.
+Do not surround `include rvm` in the if block, as this is used to install RVM.

 NOTE: $rvm\_installed is evaluated at the beginning of each puppet run.
 If you use this in your manifests, you will need to run puppet twice to fully